Igalia/wpt/docs/wpt-for-aams.md

 This would allow fetching a much more extensive set of computed accessibility properties for an element via WebDriver.
 Like Computed Label and Computed Role, these would be querying the platform-independent, computed accessibility tree.

-## Testing AAMs via platform accessibility APIs directly
+## Proposal: testing AAMs via platform accessibility APIs directly

 ![Diagram showing the proposed addition: querying the browser from WPT via the platform accessibility APIs.
 Full description below.](assets/platform_accessibility_api_testing.png)